Flonk/usb-hid-descriptor-pages/README.md

 It's entirely possible that I overlooked a few values or put in some typos, use at your own risk.

-I might turn this into a full-fledged USB HID validation tool eventually but knowing myself probably not.
+I might turn this into a fully-fledged USB HID validation tool eventually but knowing myself probably not.